niklasramo/eventti/README.md

 emitter4.on('a', () => console.log('foo 1'), 'foo');
 emitter4.on('a', () => console.log('bar'), 'bar');
 emitter4.on('a', () => console.log('foo 2'), 'foo'); // throws an error

+// Bonus tip: you can change the dedupe mode at any point after instantiaiting
+// the emitter.
+Just directly set the mode via emitter's dedupe property. const emitter5 = new Emitter();
+emitter5.dedupe = 'throw';
 ```

 <h2><a id="api" href="#api" aria-hidden="true">#</a> Emitter API</h2>